TheTaylorLee/docker-transcodeautomation/README.md

 	  </a>
   </p>
 </div>

-- You should absolutely not use this or any transcoding solution without backing up files first.
-- You are responsible for the integrity of your media and having a plan to recover.

 ## Transcoding Process and Options
 - This solution comes with preset transcoding options, but if you wish to use your own options, skip to Option 2.